taylortabb/magic-conch-shell/README.md

 ## Starting the Conch Shell.

 Finally, we're ready to speak to the magic conch.
-Download the contents of this repo to you home directory, copy the files into the Magic-Conch environment, then delete the magic-conch-shell folder.
+Download the contents of this repo to you home directory, copy the files into the Magic-Conch environment, then delete the magic-conch-shell folder:

 ``` cd /home/pi
 git clone https://github.com/taylortabb/magic-conch-shell.git